mialkin/docs/programming/editorconfig.md

 ## Why use EditorConfig

 Consider a scenario where your team is working on a project but the individual members of the team use a different IDE or code editor, these differences might result in inconsistent formatting applied to the code as each IDE/editor has its own configurations.
-EditorConfig solves this problem by having a single config file that is readable by all IDE’s and code editors with the help of some plugins/extensions.
+EditorConfig solves this problem by having a single config file that is readable by all IDE's and code editors with the help of some plugins/extensions.

 ## Examples of use